scmschmidt/simple_deployment/modules/simple_libvirt/README.md

-# simple_azure
+# simple_libvirt

 Creates a bunch of virtual machines via libvirt.
-It makes use of https://registry.terraform.io/providers/dmacvicar/libvirt/latest/docs and https://registry.terraform.io/providers/skeggse/metadata/latest/docs.
+It makes use of https://registry.terraform.io/providers/dmacvicar/libvirt/latest/docs.

 ## Example Usage